pklauke/pycamunda/docs/index.rst

 Welcome to PyCamunda's documentation!
 =====================================

-A high-level framework for communicating with the workflow and decision automation engine Camunda.
+PyCamunda is a Python REST api client for the workflow and decision automation engine Camunda.

+PyCamunda takes care of Camunda-specific characteristics and gives you an intuitive Python interface so you can focus on developing your actual business application.
+So PyCamunda deals with http requests, nested dictionaries, camelCase keys, datetime formatting and more for you.

 .. toctree::